 Child's name: Group:

-I hereby give my consent for [Servion infestation of head lice is suspected ce Name], or a person approved by [Service Name], to inspect my child's head when an d in the service.
+I hereby give my consent for [Service Name], or infestation of head lice is suspected in the serv r a person approved by [Service Name], to inspect my child's head when an rice.

 Full name of parent/guardian:

 Signature of parent/guardian: Date:

-head to be inspected.
-I request that staff contact me when an infestation of head lice is ee to come to the service to complete the inspection myself.
+inspected.
+I request that staff contact me when an infestation of head lice is to the service to complete the inspection myself.

 Full name of parent/guardian:

 Signature of parent/guardian: Date: